bmjr/wcg/README.md

 WCG script will support words, phrases and sentences. **i.e. all things string**

 ### Non-stacking items
-Items will not stack on top of eachother due to WCG finding the correct regions for which to place the given items such that they won't stack
+Items will not stack on top of eachother due to WCG finding the correct regions for which to place the given items such that they won't stack.

 ### Randomize Items
 Items shown on the word cloud are randomly picked from an array of strings to keep the word cloud fresh (requires enough strings to accomplish this).